OmidHasani/Animal-Segmentation/README.md

-Overall Process Summary for U-Net Segmentation Project:
+### Overall Process Summary for U-Net Segmentation Project:

-Data Acquisition:
+1. **Data Acquisition**:

-Download the dataset from a specified URL and extract it from a zip file for further processing.
+   - Download the dataset from a specified URL and extract it from a zip file for further processing.

-Image and Mask Preparation:
+2. **Image and Mask Preparation**:

-Implement functions to preprocess images and corresponding masks, which involves resizing, normalizing, and ensuring the proper format for training.
+   - Implement functions to preprocess images and corresponding masks, which involves resizing, normalizing, and ensuring the proper format for training.

-Model Architecture:
+3. **Model Architecture**:

-Define the U-Net architecture, which consists of an encoder (downsampling) path to capture context and a decoder (upsampling) path to enable precise localization.
+   - Define the U-Net architecture, which consists of an encoder (downsampling) path to capture context and a decoder (upsampling) path to enable precise localization.
 The architecture includes skip connections that concatenate features from the encoder to the decoder to retain spatial information.

-Loss Function Definition:
+4. **Loss Function Definition**:

-Use a suitable loss function (like binary cross-entropy or dice loss) for training the model, which helps in measuring the model’s performance on segmentation tasks.
+   - Use a suitable loss function (like binary cross-entropy or dice loss) for training the model, which helps in measuring the model’s performance on segmentation tasks.

-Model Compilation:
+5. **Model Compilation**:

-Compile the U-Net model with the defined optimizer and loss function, preparing it for training.
+   - Compile the U-Net model with the defined optimizer and loss function, preparing it for training.

-Training the Model:
+6. **Training the Model**:

-Train the U-Net model using the prepared dataset, employing techniques such as data augmentation to enhance robustness.
+   - Train the U-Net model using the prepared dataset, employing techniques such as data augmentation to enhance robustness.

-Evaluation:
+7. **Evaluation**:

-After training, evaluate the model’s performance on a validation set to check how well it segments the images.
+   - After training, evaluate the model’s performance on a validation set to check how well it segments the images.

-Prediction and Visualization:
+8. **Prediction and Visualization**:

-Use the trained model to predict segmentation masks on new images and visualize the results by overlaying the predicted masks on the original images.
+   - Use the trained model to predict segmentation masks on new images and visualize the results by overlaying the predicted masks on the original images.

-In Summary:
+### In Summary:
 This project demonstrates the implementation of a U-Net segmentation model that effectively learns to segment objects in images by utilizing a well-structured approach to data preparation, model design, training, and evaluation.

 ---
 Process of this project :